getledger/ledger/README.md

 ## Self-hosted

-Ledger is available open-source under AGPL license.
-You can host it on your own servers using Docker.
+You can host Ledger on your own servers using Docker.

 ### Docker